ZoneMinder/zmeventnotification/README.md

 Try to put in your event server IP in the `address` token in `[network]` section of `zmeventnotification.ini`

+### I'm not receiving push notifications in zmNinja

+There could be many reasons.
+Here are the top few:

+* Make sure zmeventserver is running, and ONLY ONE INSTANCE is running.
+Do a `ps -aef | grep zmevent` - if you see multiple processes, kill them and start again

+* If you don't see an entry in `tokens.txt` (typically in `/etc/private`) then your phone is not registered to get push.
+Kill zmNinja, start the app, make sure the event server receives the registration and check `tokens.txt`

+* Sometimes, Google's FCM server goes down, or Apple's APNS server goes down for a while.
+Things automagically work in 24 hrs.

+* _Always_ send me logs of both zmNinja and zmeventserver - I need them to understand what is going on.

+* I'd strongly recommend you run the event server in "manual mode" and stop daemon mode while debugging.

 ### The server runs fine when manually executed, but fails when run in daemon mode (started by zmdc.pl)
   - Make sure the file where you store tokens (`/etc/private/tokens.txt or whatever you have used`) is not RW Root only.
 It needs to be RW `www-data` for Ubuntu/Debian or `apache` for Fedora/CentOS